-How Do Air Purifiers Work?
+How Does an Air Purifier Work?

 Other types of filtration found in air purifiers:

-- Activated carbon filters: These filters have finely ground activated carbon, which contains an electric charge efficient at attracting things like odor particles.
+- Activated carbon filters: These filters consist of finely ground activated carbon, which has an electric charge able to attract things like odor particles.

 Do Air Purifiers Help with Mold?